haruki-sugarsun/hacky-helper-crx/ARCHITECTURE.md

    - Pinned tabs are excluded from the tab list UI
    - Tab counts in the window list exclude pinned tabs
    - Global hotkey (Alt+X) to quickly open the tabs.html page from anywhere
+   - Drag-and-drop functionality for intuitive tab migration between sessions displayed in the Tabs UI.

 2. **Bookmark Integration**: